 So, what do you do?
 For that matter, even if your travel plans get canceled or change because of something out of your control, what control do you have?

 There are a couple of things you can do.

 Before you travel, consider buying travel insurance.
 This is more than just covering lost baggage and flight interruptions.
 Travel Insurance covers natural disasters and medical emergencies.
 This is above and beyond what your normal health insurance covers.

 Not every plan covers epidemics.
 Read the fine print.

-I use and trust Allianz Travel Insurance.
+I use and trust Axa Travel Insurance.
 Read why we’ve used Travel Insurance even on a domestic road trip here.

 Right now, many of their protection plans exclude losses by an epidemic but that doesn’t mean you’re out of luck.
-Read Allianz Coverage alert here.
+Read Coverage FAQs here.

 What about after You’ve Booked?

 The good news, is that after you’ve booked your travel and even if you’ve declined coverage directly from the airline or cruise, you can still add a policy.

 What if your trip is canceled and you don’t have insurance?